wynessgp/csse332-wi2324-review-session2/README.md

 <a id="problem_one"></a>

 # Practice Problems
+I've provided a makefile for all of the problems on this exam, you can generate the necessary binaries by simply typing ```make``` while in the correct directory. <br><br>
 No funny business this time with a Christmas theme, I promise.
 You get something worse...
 ## **Problem 1: [Grading](grading.c)**
 Length: Medium <br>